aces/Loris/modules/instrument_manager/help/instrument_manager.md

 # Instrument manager

-## Uploading Instruments

-The instrument manager provides the ability to view the status of instruments that are installed in LORIS and, if configured, the ability to install new instruments created with the instrument builder.
+This module allows you to view the status of instruments that are installed in LORIS.
+If configured, the module will contain an **Upload** tab, where you can install new instruments created with the Instrument Builder.

-If configured, the top of the page displays an "Upload Instrument" section where a user can click "Browse" to select a LINST file from their computer.
-After selecting a valid LINST file, clicking "Install Instrument" will install the instrument into LORIS (but it must still be manually inserted into a study specific test battery.)

-## Viewing Installed Instruments
+## View Installed Instruments

-Below the "Upload Instrument" section is a table displaying all instruments which are currently installed in LORIS.
-For each instrument it displays the columns:

-*Instrument*: This provides the name of the instrument (as given in the `test_names` table).

-*Instrument Type*: This contains either "PHP" or "Instrument Builder", depending on if the instrument was created using the instrument builder or coded in PHP.

-*Table Installed*: This does a very basic check for each instruments and displays either "Exists" (or the instrument table exists in the LORIS SQL database) or "Missing" (if the instrument SQL table does not exist).

-*Table Valid*: This column displays whether the LORIS SQL database is correctly configured, with respect to the instrument that's installed in the LORIS `project/instruments` directory.
-It contains either of the following:
- - "Appears Valid" if everything looks peachy
- - "Column (name) invalid" if the SQL table exists, but the column named "(name)" does not reflect the type as configured in the instrument
- - "enum (name) invalid" if the column exists, but does not accurately reflect the possible options in a select box
- - "?" if it's unable to determine the validity of the table.

-*Pages Valid*: This column checks whether the `instrument_subtests` table in LORIS is correctly populated by verifying it against the instrument which is installed in LORIS.
-It contains either "Appears Valid" or "Missing page (pagename)" if a page is missing from the `instrument_subtests` table.
+In the **Browse** tab, use the *Selection Filter* section to search for a specific instrument or instruments.
+The resulting table will display details on the instrument, including whether or not the instrument SQL table exists and is valid.

-Note that the last two columns can only be determined for LINST (instrument builder) instruments as there is no way to extract the "proper" values from instruments coded in PHP.
+**Note**: the *Table Valid* and *Pages Valid* columns can only be determined for LINST instruments (those created in the instrument builder), as there is no way to extract the “proper” values from instruments coded in PHP.
+The *Instrument Type* column displays whether the instrument was created in the instrument builder or coded in PHP.

+## Upload New Instrument

+If configured, the **Upload** tab will display an *Upload Instrument* section.
+Click **Browse** to select a LINST file from your computer.
+Click **Install Instrument** to install the instrument into LORIS.

+**Note**: Once installed, you’ll still need to manually insert the instrument into a study-specific test battery.